 Integrated Comprehensive Care (ICC) means the patient isn’t being handed off from one part of the system to the other; the patient moves to a different environment, their home, but the team remains the same.
 The Integrated Care Coordinator is a key person in this model of care; they help the patient navigate through every step of their journey, in the hospital and the community.
 Planning for home care after discharge from hospital starts before the patient arrives for their surgery.

-The patients are supported by a tight network of healthcare providers, who are located in the hospital and the community.
+Patients are supported by a tight network of healthcare providers, who are located in the hospital and the community.
 The patient or family members can access the team on 24/7 basis at any time during their care, by calling a central contact number.
 The innovative aspect about Integrated Comprehensive Care (ICC) is that we’ve used very simple, inexpensive technology to deliver care, using tablet computers to maintain an electronic health record and communicate with the health care team and the patients/families in the home.
 Reaching another team member is only a phone call, Skype call or email away, and each team member is accountable to work with the patient and other members of the team.

 Members of the ICC team have access to a wealth of expertise, such as nurses, surgeons and physiotherapists.
 This allows us the team to work to their full level of training.
 We can very safely transfer care from expensive and sometimes scarce professional services to more cost-effective care providers because they are directly connected to a very knowledgeable team.